 Babies are instinctive learners, keen to learn from the moment they are born.
 Their desire to learn originates from their curiosity about anything that piques their interest.
 As a parent, you wish to enjoy every developmental milestone your little bundle of joy achieves during his/her early life.
-With that up-close view of a baby’s development, some of you may notice that things are not the same with your child; however, if you know exactly what to look for, you may be able to note early warning signs of developmental issues, like Autism.
+With that up-close view of a baby’s development, some of you may notice that things are not the same with your child; however, if you know exactly what to look for, you may be able to note early signs of adhd issues, like Autism.

 By identifying autism early, you will be able to offer supportive therapies to enhance developmental parameters